Ortyommm/vue-images-grid/README.md

 ```

 #### Custom image component
 If you want to add some functionality to image component, you can use your custom component!
+But "image-style" and image events won't work.
 ```
 <template>
     <ImagesGrid